|

 - Colour range 1: yellow or gold

-- Colour range 2: light green, light blue, or turquoise (*these can be used as an accent colour and applied with a q-tip as
+- Colour range 2: accent colours of light green, light blue, or turquoise (*these can be applied with a q-tip as indicated

-indicated in instruction pamphlet--therefore fewer of these colours need to be ordered.
+in instruction pamphlettherefore fewer of these colours need to be ordered.
 Follow this with orange, as the orange has a unique property in that it can

 wash out these accent colours.)